My Main Page with Links to My Other

 True Security’s prescriptions

-would shift resources to where resources are more merited and would do more
+are boring, complex, and easy targets for distortion, shifting resources to where resources are would do more

 benefit, including health insurance for the entire population.